 A true marvel of the Wye Valley, Dewstow Gardens were rediscovered in 2000 after being buried just after World War Two.
 Upon discovery, people found a lost garden with tunnels and underground grottoes.
 Today, the mystery of the garden is very much still a part of Dewstow.
 Explore a labyrinth of underground tunnels and roam through ornamental gardens.
 Dewtstow Gardens is one of our favourite things to do in the Wye Valley – it’s a truly beautiful place to escape and relax among natural beauty.

 Monmouthshire and Brecon Canal

 Spanning for 35 miles from Brecon to the Pontmoile basin, this peaceful waterway stretches through the moody, wooded Usk Valley.
 This hidden gem is a haven for nature-lovers, walkers and cyclists.
-Whether you choose to stroll alongside the canal or hop on a boat to explore.
+The gentle twists and turns of the Monmouthshire and Brecon Canal will be sure to enchant you whether you choose to stroll alongside or hop on a boat to explore.
 Look out for resident buzzards, red kites, herons and darting dragonflies.

 Like something out of a fairytale, the village of Symonds Yat is one of the most spectacular sights in the Wye Valley, created by a river cutting a deep gorge in the limestone, exposing dramatic cliff faces.
 At the nearby King Arthur's Cave, many exciting archaeological discoveries have been made, including the remains of a hyena family and Saber-toothed Tiger bones.
 Symonds Yat is a mysterious yet utterly enchanting feature of the Wye and is well worth a visit.